Attributed-graphs kernel implementation using local detuning of neutral-atoms Rydberg Hamiltonian

-Throughout this work the precomputed kernels are used to train a SVM on a classification task, see beginning of Sec.~\ref{sec:kernels} for more details on kernel-based SVMs.
-The classification performance is evaluated using a weighted F1 score, a classification metric designed to address class imbalances in datasets such as in MUTAG$^*$ and PTC\_FM$^*$.
-The weighted F1 score calculates the F1 score (the harmonic mean of precision and recall) for each class and then takes the weighted average based on the number of instances in each class.
-Here, we employ a repeated stratified 5-fold cross-validation with 10 repetitions, and we report the mean and standard deviation of the weighted F1 score across all cross-validation splits and repetitions.
-Furthermore, for every single kernel we perform a hyper-parameter tuning of the regularization parameter $C$ of a SVM.
-We tune over 100 logarithmically spaced values in the interval $C \in [0.001,100]$, and proceed with the best-performing SVM classifier.
-The computations involving the classical kernels conducted using the GraKel library~\cite{Grakel}.
-The respectively best results are presented in Tab.~\ref{tab:core_table}.
-Here, one notes that taking into account the node features generally improves the results.
-Moreover, the best performance is achieved by the WL optimal assignment kernel: with node features on PTC\_FM$^{*}$, and on unlabeled graphs for MUTAG.
+Throughout this work, we train an SVM classifier using precomputed kernel matrices (see the beginning of Sec.~\ref{sec:kernels} for details on kernel SVMs).
+We evaluate performance using the weighted F1 score, which accounts for class imbalance (notably in MUTAG and PTC\_FM$^{*}$).
+Concretely, the F1 score is computed per class and averaged with weights proportional to the class support.
+We employ repeated stratified 5-fold cross-validation with 10 repetitions and report the mean and standard deviation of the weighted F1 score across all folds and repetitions.
+For each kernel, we tune the SVM regularization parameter $C$ over 100 logarithmically spaced values in $[10^{-3},10^{2}]$ and retain the best-performing model.
+The best results are summarized in Tab.~\ref{tab:core_table}.
+Overall, incorporating node features improves performance.
+The best classical baseline is the WL optimal assignment kernel: with node features on PTC\_FM$^{*}$, and on unlabeled graphs for MUTAG.